jose-with-an-accent/personal-programming-notes/programming/angular reference.md

 Decorators are functions that add more information to code.
 There are a few noteworthy enough.
 - ``ViewRef`` is used to get access to the a certain element's JavaScript properties and methods. add a `#name` to the HTML.
 - `Input` is used to get an Angular component's properties.
-- `Output` is used to do something. idk.
+- `Output` is used to hook up events, for example.
 # Best Practices
 Camel Case!
 Make sure variables and functions are named with the first letter lowercase, and all subsequent words' first letters uppercase!